Linköping University: Campus Norrköping

 Campus Norrköping is a city campus in central Norrköping, 40 kilometers northeast of Linköping.
 Approximately one-fourth of the students are enrolled here.
 The campus is located in the historical Industrilandskapet district, with campus buildings on both sides of the river Motala ström connected by Campusbron, a footbridge.

 Campus Lidingö

 Campus Lidingö houses the Carl Malmsten School of Furniture (Malmstens Linköping University), which has been part of Linköping University since 2000.
-After almost 60 years at the city centre, the school moved into new premises in Lidingö, on the outskirts of Stockholm in 2009.
+After almost 60 years in Stockholm, in 2009 the school moved into new premises in Lidingö in the inner Stockholm archipelago.

 Organization and administration

 Faculties

-Linköping University is organized in four faculties:
+Linköping University is organized into four faculties: